AI Grammar Checker vs Traditional Keyboards: What's Better for You?

 Let's talk money, cuz that matters to most of us.
 Traditional keyboards are essentially free—they come with your device.
 But AI grammar checkers?
 The cost structure gets a bit more complicated.

 Many AI grammar checking tools operate on a freemium model.
 You get basic functionality for free, but advanced features require a subscription.
-These subscriptions typically range from $10 to $30 per month, which adds up over time.
+In 2026, these subscriptions typically range from $8 to $25 per month—competitive pressure has actually brought prices down while features have improved.
+Some platforms now offer usage-based pricing, so you only pay for what you actually use.

 Here's a typical breakdown of what you get at different price points: